- sodium clodronate tetrahydrate

-The text only version may be available from RNIB in large print, Braille or audio CD.
-For further information call RNIB Medicine Leaflet Line on 0800 198 5000.
+The text only version may be available in large print, Braille or audio CD.
+For further information call emc accessibility on 0800 198 5000.
 The product code(s) for this leaflet is: PL 00010/0521.

 Due to regulatory changes, the content of the following Patient Information Leaflet may vary from the one found in your medicine pack.
 Please compare the 'Leaflet prepared/revised date' towards the end of the leaflet to establish if there have been any changes.

 If you have any doubts or queries about your medication, please contact your doctor or pharmacist.